meteor/meteor/content/ui-ux.md

 Regardless of the view layer that you are using, there are some patterns in how you build your User Interface (UI) that will help make your app's code easier to understand, test, and maintain.
 These patterns, much like general patterns of modularity, revolve around making the interfaces to your UI elements very clear and avoiding using techniques that bypass these known interfaces.

 In this article, we'll refer to the elements in your user interface as "components".
-Although in some systems, you may refer to them as "templates", it can be a good idea to think of them as something more like a component, which has an API and internal logic, rather than a template, which is just a bit of HTML.
+Although in some systems, you may refer to them as "templates", it can be a good idea to think of them as something more like a component, which has an API and internal logic, rather than a template, which is a bit of HTML.

 To begin with, let's consider two categories of UI components that are useful to think about, "reusable" and "smart":